matiask400/Transformers/README.md

 ## Main Executable Notebook
 The primary notebook responsible for executing the program is located at:
 /Transformers/test_dataset/process_data/Solve_Extract_V2.ipynb
-To run the program, navigate to the directory and execute the notebook using IPython or Jupyter Notebook.
+To run the program, navigate to the directory and execute the notebook.

 ## Generated Files
 - **Results CSV**: Contains the count of "True" and "False" responses along with execution details.
 - **Python Code**: Contains the code used for the evaluation.

 ## Conclusions
-This project offers a detailed comparison of language models under different temperature configurations, highlighting how these variables affect the models' ability to solve these problems.
+This project offers a detailed comparison of large language models under different temperature configurations, highlighting how these variables affect the models' ability to solve these problems.